-- The EVS server is running a frame-based codec (AVC-Intra, XAVC-Intra, MPEG2-Intra or DVCPro). - The Mix on One Channel parameter for the related play channel is disabled in the Channels tab, Mix on One Channel settings.
+- The EVS server is running a frame-based codec (AVC-Intra, XAVC-Intra, MPEG2-Intra or DVCPro). - The Mix on One Channel functionality is available with the selected configuration. - The Mix on One Channel parameter for the related play channel is disabled in the Channels tab, Mix on One Channel settings.